-One of the major casting coups this season for The Handmaid's Tale was the great Marisa Tomei.
-The My Cousin Vinny actress has a guest star turn in Season 2, but up until the premiere, all we knew about her was she played a Wife, and was somehow going to be connected to the Colonies, where Emily, aka the original Ofglen, was serving time.
-Her character finally turned up in Episode 2, where she and Emily seemed to instantly connect.
-So who did Emily poison in this episode, and what exactly was her reasoning?
-Warning: Spoilers for The Handmaid's Tale Season 2 follow.
+One of the significant casting coups for The Handmaid's Tale Season 2 was the great Marisa Tomei.
+The My Cousin Vinny actor was known for a while to have been cast in a guest star turn, but up until the season premiere, all viewers knew was that Tomei played a Wife and would be connected to the Colonies, where Emily (Alexis Bledel) was serving time.
+Her character finally turned up in Episode 2, in which she and Emily seemed to connect instantly.
+But Emily shocked viewers when she murdered Tomei’s character in cold blood.
+So, who was she, and why did Emily poison her?
+Let’s recap.

 This article was originally published on